BiBiServ/bibigrid/docs/README.md

     db_user: string               # User name for Database.
 Default is "zabbix"
     db_password: string           # Password of user.
 Default is "zabbix"
     timezone: string              # Default is "Europe/Berlin"
-    servername: string            # Name of Server.
+    server_name: string           # Name of Server.
 Default is "bibigrid"
     admin_password: string        # Change to an unique and secure password
 ```
 If you don't want to change the default values you can leave out the terms and only change the `admin_password`.